House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

-How Much Does It Cost to Waterproof a Basement in 2023?
+How Much Does It Cost to Waterproof a Basement?
+(Updated in 2024)

 Of all the parts in a house, it’s usually the basement that “takes the hit” during a flood.
 Then you’ve got burst pipes, clogged tubes, and overflow, not to mention termites.
 So, unless you want water/humidity to take over your basement and ruin it, do consider waterproofing it.
 While it won’t be cheap, in the long run, you will greatly benefit from this.

 What’s the average cost of waterproofing a basement?
 What’s the best way to do it?
 Does the price differ depending on where you live?
 Can the average homeowner waterproof a basement on their own?
 What additional costs should you expect?
 And finally, do insurance companies pay for water damage in the basement?
-Let’s find the answers together!
+The average cost in the States is $3,000–7,000, with most homeowners paying around $5,000.
+Keep reading as we explain further.

 The Importance of Waterproofing the Basement